 Mountain weather is not under your control.
 Accept it and prepare for a change of routes.
 You can’t continue in a thick fog or a thunderstorm.
 The weather changes in a matter of seconds.
 Watch for the signs – maybe hurricane wind, dark and thick clouds, drop or increase of air pressure.
 Be aware of your environment.
 You should be ready to abandon your initial plan to guarantee the safety of all group members.

 Make your mission as a CX Manager to look for hidden signs within your organisation.
 Do not let the sudden weather changes catch you in the storm.
-When starting a CX program, you might get the feeling that the bells and whistles will go on forever.
+When starting a CX strategy, you might get the feeling that the bells and whistles will go on forever.
 Few months in, customer-facing people might feel discouraged, thinking the initial program you set doesn’t give them the real picture of customer experience.
 Senior leaders will get excited by the improvements in customer satisfaction scores, but once you stabilize those, they will challenge you to prove the financial impact and the need to make bigger investments in customer experience improvements.
 As a CX manager, you must be aware of the initial dynamics and anticipate what happens next.

 I have always been a firm believer in the rule of trying to connect your passions and professional purpose.
 Deep diving into your hobbies enables you to become a better CX leader if you are open to transfer your skills from one field to another.
 Be brave.
 And as the iconic slogan says: “Just do it.”